Jump to content

 So mamma, don't take my Kodachrome away

 Hiking and photography go hand in hand, and this not so subtly rebellious and powerful, yet uplifting song continually invokes the colors of nature as they might be captured on Kodak's famous Kodachrome film, reminding a hiker of those blissful lackadaisical summer hikes where you can't seem to make any miles as you're forced to stop every few feet to capture a new quintessential summer scene.
-Hiking at its finest.
+To me, Kodachrome by Paul Simon feels like hiking at its finest.

 Wilderness Backpacking Songs